-Just as Microsoft incentives and product benefits used to be based on Silver and Gold competencies, after Sept.
-30, 2023, they will be tied to the new Solutions partner designations.
-But while partners do have an entire year to plan, the sooner they prepare, the more equipped they’ll be for the impending change.
+Just as Microsoft incentives and product benefits used to be based on Silver and Gold competencies, going forward they will be tied to the new Solutions partner designations.
+While partners still have time to plan, the sooner they prepare, the more equipped they’ll be for the impending change.

-- Attain a Solutions partner designation: Meet the necessary requirements as soon as possible after Oct.
-1 and immediately become eligible for incentives
+- Attain a Solutions partner designation: Meet the necessary requirements as soon as possible and immediately become eligible for incentives

-- Purchase a legacy benefits package: If all a partner’s legacy competencies have been renewed prior to Sept.
+- Purchase a legacy benefits package: If all a partner’s legacy competencies were renewed prior to Sept.
 30, 2022, they can keep their incentives until their renewal date in 2023, up to Oct.
 1 when legacy incentives will officially expire.